natefinch/lumberjack/README.md

     // os.TempDir() if empty.
     Filename string `json:"filename" yaml:"filename"`

+    // ArchiveDir is the directory where to write the rotated logs to.
+    // If not set it will default to the current directory of the logfile.
+    // Lumberjack will assume the archive directory already exists.
+    ArchiveDir string `json:"archivedir" yaml:"archivedir"`

     // MaxSize is the maximum size in megabytes of the log file before it gets
     // rotated.
 It defaults to 100 megabytes.
     MaxSize int `json:"maxsize" yaml:"maxsize"`